 So we decided to take the plunge and sell our house.
 It hit the market a few days ago.
 We are staying in the same town, just looking to move to an area with a little more land.
 If you have sold a house with young children then I have lots of admiration for you.
 Moving anytime is a stressful experience, but when you add 3 little ones to the mix, it can be insane.
 Here are some tips for Selling Your House When You Have Kids.
 To see how to survive a move with kids check out Moving with Young Children.

-One of the more difficult things about selling is having the house ready for showings.
-This wouldn’t be that big a deal if it was just my husband and I, but kids have a lot of stuff and no potential buyer wants to see all that stuff.
+One of the more difficult things about selling your house when you have kids, is having the house ready for showings.
+This wouldn't be that big a deal if it was just my husband and I, but kids have a lot of stuff and no potential buyer wants to see all that stuff.
 I have figured out some strategies for making this whole process a little easier while retaining your sanity (mostly).

 I requested that I needed 3 hours notice before I can show the place.
 The house is already the cleanest it will ever be, so 3 hours is a good amount of time to put away clutter and get the kids out.
 If someone is a serious buyer they will want to see your house and make the time to see it.
 Are there rare exceptions where someone can only see the house right away?
 Of course, but most potential buyers will understand.

 Have a Place to Store the Kid's Stuff